 Benjamin’s doctoral work on music and science resulted in the 2007 book Music, Experiment and Mathematics, and Benjamin followed it up with four volumes presenting key source texts in that area, dealing with the musical writings of John Birchensha, Thomas Salmon, John Wallis and René Descartes.

 His textbook, How to Read Historical Mathematics, was one of Choice Magazine’s Outstanding Academic Titles for 2010, and is recommended reading for a number of history of mathematics courses in the UK and USA.

 As part of his work on Charles Hutton he edited Hutton’s roughly 130 surviving letters.

-His forthcoming publications include a collection of essays on the practices of reading mathematics in the early modern world, and a catalogue of the early editions of Euclid’s Elements of Geometry.
+His 2016–18 research project on the early modern reception of Euclid’s Elements has resulted in a collection of essays on the practices of reading mathematics in the early modern world, and (forthcoming) a catalogue of the early editions of Euclid’s Elements of Geometry.

 He is the editor of the British Journal for the History of Mathematics and an organiser of Oxford’s seminar in the History of the Exact Sciences, and of an ongoing series of workshops on topics in early modern mathematics.
 He is always happy to hear from prospective graduate students in history of mathematics.